AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/social/sweepstakes/publish-a-sweepstakes.md

    ![](assets/image2014-9-25-17-3a41-3a27.png)

 1. Localize a seção Inserir elementos no lado direito da página.
-Arrastar sobre **Sorteios**.
+Arraste mais de **Sweepstakes**.

    ![](assets/image2014-9-25-17-3a41-3a31.png)